 Simplified Technical English was first developed as a controlled form of English for the aviation industry at the initiative of the European Association of Aerospace Industries in the 1980s.
 At the time, it was called AECMA Simplified English.
 Its goal was to help non-native speakers of English better understand technical manuals and instructions.

 In 2005, this language variant was renamed to ASD Simplified Technical English, or STE as we know it today.
-Simplified Technical English is used as a guideline by many writers of technical documentation and is also prescribed by several military and commercial specifications.
+Simplified Technical English is used as a guideline by many writers of technical documentation, and is also prescribed by several military and commercial specifications.

 Difference between English and technical English